rkiko/AC_Agulhas_eddy_2021/README.md

 13 April to x, the second goes from x to the 23 of September, with x which is changed.

 \
+an34b

+I go only untile the 9 of September rather than to the 23, to see if it improves (it does not, so I do not use these plots in principle)

+\
 an35

 I download the Euphotic layer depth data at 9km resolution at 8-day resolution